arapat/rust-tmsn/scripts/README.md

 ## Install dependencies

-Run `pip install -r requirements.txt` to intall the required python packages.
+Run `pip install -r requirements.txt` to install the required python packages.

 ## Create a new cluster